Eyobdd/6.1040-P1-Frontend/USER_JOURNEY.md

 - Active prompts only in reflection sessions
 - Visual distinction for inactive prompts
 - Responsive and intuitive design
+- Consistent teal accent (#20808d) across all pages

 ### ✅ **Seamless Experience**
 - Fresh prompts loaded every session
 - No caching issues
 - Immediate reflection of changes
 - Smooth navigation and transitions
+- Optimized queries (entries with responses in single call)

 ---